Performance Estimation for Smooth and Strongly Convex Sets: Frank-Wolfe as an SDP with Nonconvex Constraints

 \subsection{Survey of Smooth/Strongly Convex Settings for Acceleration}

+Bounds on Frank-Wolfe's worst-case convergence rates are well-studied.
+For the most general setting of convex bounded $C$ and $L$-smooth convex $f$, the best known upper bound on convergence rates in this setting is due to Jaggi~\cite{Jaggi_FW}, establishing that with the ``standard'' stepsize sequence $h_k = \frac{2}{k+2}$, the objective gap converges at rate\footnote{Note that while the rate proven by Jaggi describes the objective gap at the terminal iterate, it holds as an equally valid bound for our objective $\min_k f(x_k) - f(x_\star)$.} at least $\frac{2LD^2}{N+2}$.
+In \cite[Section 4.5]{Interpolation2}, Taylor et al. previously showed through PEP experiments that this rate is slack.
+The best known lower bound for Frank-Wolfe over convex sets is $\frac{LD^2}{4N}$, from Lan~\cite{Lan_LinearOptOracle}, establishing potential to improve by up to a factor of eight.

-As discussed in \cref{Subsec:FW-AccelGap}, Frank-Wolfe's convergence is known to accelerate in a few settings: given a strongly convex $f$ and $C$ or given a strongly convex $f$ and $x_\star\in\mathrm{int}_{\delta} C$.
+Given more structure on $C$ and/or $f$, one could hope for further gains.
+Frank-Wolfe's worst-case convergence rate is known to accelerate up to $O(1/N^2)$ in a few settings: given a strongly convex $f$ and $C$~\cite{garber2015faster,Wirth_FWAccel} or given a strongly convex $f$ and $x_\star\in\mathrm{int}_{\delta} C$~\cite{Guelat1986,Wolfe,Wirth_FWAccel}.
 However, it remains undetermined if acceleration can be achieved in any intermediate settings, including any case with smooth constraint sets.
-The existing $O(1/N)$ lower bound of Lan~\cite{Lan_LinearOptOracle} uses the simplex as a constraint set, so either smoothness or strong convexity has the potential to break this bound.

-Using our expanded performance estimation toolbox, we explore $24$ permutations of problem instances: $C$ being smooth or not; $C$ being strongly convex or not; $f$ being strongly convex or not; the minimizer having $g_\star\neq 0$ (i.e., being on the exterior of the constraint set), having $g_\star=0$ with $x_\star$ simply being in the set, or having $g_\star=0$ with $x_\star$ strictly interior to $C$.
-This enables us to assess if any other settings aside from those in \cref{Subsec:FW-AccelGap} achieved $O(1/N^2)$ convergence.
-In \cref{Fig:FWAllSettings}, we show our results for each of these settings for $N=2\dots 15$ along with an estimated rate $O(1/N^m)$ with $m$ determined by regression on the values from $N=8\dots 15$.
+Using our expanded performance estimation toolbox, we explore $16$ permutations of problem instances: $C$ being smooth or not; $C$ being strongly convex or not; $f$ being strongly convex or not; the minimizer having $g_\star\neq 0$ or having $g_\star=0$ with $x_\star$ strictly interior to $C$.
+This enables us to assess if other settings achieve $O(1/N^2)$ convergence.
+Note that line-search or alternate assumptions on $f$ (e.g., uniformly bounded gradients: $\|\nabla f(x)\| \geq \edit{\epsilon > 0}$ for all $x \in C$) have shown improved (and sometimes linear) convergence~\cite{Wolfe,garber2015faster,WirthPena_AffineFW,Lan_LinearOptOracle} but lie outside the scope of this preliminary survey.
+In \cref{Fig:FWAllSettings}, we show our results for each of these settings for $N=2,\dots, 15$ with stepsizes $h_k = \frac{2}{k+2}$, and estimate a rate $O(1/N^m)$ by regression on the values from $N=8,\dots, 15$.